wp-plugins/oms-sidebar-widgets/README.txt

 Yes you can!
 You can specify the icon image to use for each map.
 Alternatively, if one is not supplied, the default one will be used.

+== Screenshots ==

+1. An example of a sidebar map.
+Left, widget output; right, widget form.
+2. An example of a sidebar video.
+Left, widget output; right, widget form.
+(Sidebar Image is very similar.)
+3. An example of a sidebar image lightbox.
+(Sidebar Video is very similar.)

 == Changelog ==